vidyar/shippabledocs1/sources/config.rst

     - git push  git@heroku.com:shroudd-headland-1758.git master

-You need to copy the Git URL from your project for deployment in heroku .
+You need to copy the Git URL from your project for deployment in Heroku.

 * Go to apps and select your project
 * Go to the settings page of your project and copy the Git URL